shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ```
 The | is usually on the key above the Enter key.<br>

-Any number of commands can be pipped together.
+Any number of commands can be piped together.

 ### Common Linux commands